Intralink: 2000–2009

 Moving into its second decade, Intralink continued working across a broad range of sectors in Japan but increasingly started to focus on areas of new technology.
 At the same time, it began replicating its success in the growing neighbouring powerhouse of China, which was already attracting interest from foreign companies.
 While Japan continued to be the main focus of the business, more and more foreign companies were moving sourcing and manufacturing to China.
 Intralink found a role performing supplier and partner benchmark and market landscaping projects for Western companies.
 It established an initial representative office in Shanghai in 2001, then a wholly foreign-owned entity in 2008.

 2010 onwards

 With the rise of Chinese companies such as Huawei, ZTE, Lenovo and Haier selling own-branded products on global markets, the priority for western companies shifted from sourcing and manufacturing to getting their components, software and IP into the products of these Chinese brands.
 Intralink capitalised on this trend by working with western companies to develop and execute their sales and licensing strategies for the Chinese market.

 Intralink moved into South Korea and Taiwan, establishing offices in both countries in 2010.
 South Korea, the other big Northeast Asian manufacturing economy, had experienced such spectacular growth that, by 2004, it had "joined the trillion-dollar club of world economies".

-The company opened an office in Tel Aviv and Beijing in 2021, and in Singapore in 2022.
+The company opened offices in Tel Aviv and Beijing in 2021, in Singapore in 2022 and Berlin in 2023.